26 Using N2WS with Azure

 User – Select the user in the list.

-Location – Select the Storage Account’s location.
+Location – Select the Storage Repository’s location.

 Storage Account Name – Select the name of the Storage Account from the list.